ccollicutt/ccollicutt.github.io/_posts/2022-5-3-offline-airgapped-tanzu-kubernetes-grid.md

 568
 ```

 The download image script does filter out the duplicate lines, so don't worry about doing that yourself.
+I'm just illustrating what it does.

 Then we use that list of images via another script to download each image and copy it to the Harbor instance.